-Soon after graduating high school, Claudio would expand his repertoire in the Schools of
+Soon after graduating high school, Claudio would expand his repertoire in the School of

-Art and Art History at Florida International University, delving into every medium he could.
-A Master’s degree in Education would
+Art and Art History at Florida International University, delving into every medium he

-soon follow.
-After working in sculpture, printmaking, and digital art, Claudio found himself returning to charcoal and spray paint as his preferred mediums.
+photography, printmaking, and digital art, Claudio found himself returning to charcoal

+hyperrealism and abstraction.
 Crafting images with a depth and sensitivity that pushes

-the bounds of spray paint, his work emphasizes the positive attributes of spray paint as a medium while
+artist.
+His work today emphasizes the positive attributes of spray paint as a medium while

 pushing to overcome both the physical limitations and preconceived notions that accompany it.